 Those customers and associates are spread far and wide.
 The Kroger Company is a complex enterprise that operates a personalized online ordering and in-store pickup system, a data analytics business, pharmacies, and convenience stores, to name just a few.
 It has two dozen brands, among them Kroger, Fred Meyer, Harris Teeter, Fry’s, and Ralphs, all of which believe in building strong local ties and brand loyalty with customers.
 Most importantly, Kroger is on a mission to end hunger in its communities and eliminate waste across its company by 2025—and technology is making it all happen.

 37 food production plants

-Kroger tapped Pivotal to help it realize more value through applications—from simplifying how to find products to creating a faster checkout experience online.
-Working with Pivotal technologies and side by side with Pivotal experts, Kroger is using modern development approaches to build higher quality software faster.
+Kroger tapped VMware Tanzu to help it realize more value through applications—from simplifying how to find products to creating a faster checkout experience online.
+Working with VMware Tanzu technologies and side by side with VMware Tanzu experts, Kroger is using modern development approaches to build higher quality software faster.

 applications in production